jackyng88/cp4i-financial-asset-es-businessvalidation-svc/README.md

 If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .

+## What this microservice does
+Currently this microservice acts as the fifth of the microservices.
+It will pull from the Kafka topic and deserializes the JSON into a Java object.
+The service will then validate if it's current flag is true and the previous is false.
+If true it changes it's business_validation boolean to false to signify that it's ready for consumption by the WebSocket service.

 ## Setting the environment variables prior to use

 Run the following command and replace the items in <> with your values prior to running the application.
 Note that the CERT_LOCATION environment variable is only necessary if you need to connect to an Event Streams instance on Cloud Pak for Integration for example.